d-krupke/slurminade/README.md

 # slurminade

-*slurminade* makes using der workload manager [slurm](https://slurm.schedmd.com/documentation.html) with Python beautiful.
+*slurminade* makes using the workload manager [slurm](https://slurm.schedmd.com/documentation.html) with Python beautiful.
 It is based on [simple_slurm](https://github.com/amq92/simple_slurm), but instead of just allowing to comfortably execute shell commands in slurm, it allows to directly distribute Python-functions.
 A function decorated with `@slurminade.slurmify(partition="alg")` will automatically be executed by a node of the partition `alg` by just calling `.distribute(yes_also_args_are_allowed)`.
 The general idea is that the corresponding Python-code exists on both machines, thus, the slurm-node can also call the functions of the original code if you tell if which one and what arguments to use.